 6. Take logs seriously (and archive them)!

-One of the most important aspects of initially setting up FIM is to ensure critical log messages are received, detected, communicated to the appropriate administrator, and properly archived.
+One of the most important aspects of setting up your FIM tool is to ensure critical log messages are received, detected, communicated to the appropriate administrator, and properly archived.

-Using a file integrity monitoring solution that keeps tabs on the overall state of the file is recommended.
-It is also important to use the same application to monitor the output of the file integrity application.
-Take CimTrak, for example.
-It collects and retains logs on all system changes and it stores these logs securely in the CimTrak database to protect them from unauthorized modification.
+It is recommended that you use a file integrity monitoring solution that tracks the overall state of the file, as well as the solution's output.
+CimTrak, for example, collects and retains logs on all system changes and stores them securely in the CimTrak database to protect them from unauthorized modification.
 It also allows you to limit viewing to only authorized individuals.

 The more information you can collect and archive, the more likely you'll be able to retrace your steps and reconstruct events that occurred in case of a compromise.